RyanMcG/incise/README.md

 ## Methods

 The default method is to serve.
-This launches ring powered webserver which automatically parsers files and re-parses them when they are modified.
+This launches a ring powered webserver that will parse all content on first request, and re-parse them when they are modified.
 It also launches an nREPL server so clients who want one do not need to startup a separate process to have it.

 ```bash